 WHY I SUFFER

 How can I not?
 Why would I not give you my best?
 You fit my holistic journey into the countless choices you make in your week.
 The question of why it is we do what we do as bloggers came up in a conversation with a reader.
-I contemplated it and discovered my reason was curiously one that many men would have.
+I discovered my reason was curiously one that many men would have.
 Impact.
 You know how women are supposed to derive satisfaction most from relationships and men from a sense of significance?
-Obviously the goals are not mutually exclusive, and I’m not done talking about this community.
+Obviously the goals are not mutually exclusive.
 But isn’t the angle many men and women approach people and work from interesting?
 I was able to distill my purpose in blogging to the extraordinary satisfaction of making an impact, in whatever way that happens.
 No real surprise, actually.
 Like many men, I’d rather have respect than love.
 Yeah, you can imagine how it pleases my husband to tap my soft side (reLiEf).
 I have written so that my words would land somewhere and do something.
 Otherwise I would’ve kept to a journal.
 I have written also because I couldn’t stop once I started.
 I’ve gone about the past year more inspired than I could handle.
 CPU overload.
 The floodgates had burst.

-I was speaking to all my readers, which means you, in my last post on his main blog this week.
-I wanted to save your read for today:
+I was speaking to all my readers, which means you, in my last post on his main blog this week:

 I don’t hear just the song and the band when I play an artist.
 I observe the inflections that say it’s Celine.
 I hear Josh Groban’s breath between the lines.
-And breath is something you more than hear.
+And breath is something you don’t just hear.
 It’s something you feel.

 My final song on mike, Curtain Call, I dedicate to you.
 It goes like this.
 If the curtain were to close on you in some way and the post you’re working on turns out to be your last, would you be pleased with your content and presentation?
 Would you be glad you got to tell your story?
 Did you leave us something worthwhile?
 Even a good laugh is a saving reminder of the joy of lightness.
 Make your posts meaningful or fun for yourself so that it’ll be meaningful and fun to us.
 Are you inspired, excited by your art or photography?
 Then you can hope we will be.
 Make the most of the time and attention on you, and the endless potential for connections from your post.